yanlilab/fastcov/MANUAL.md

 2) Input file is not aligned.

 ```
-[Error] sequence length not equal: 343 (AB014392_Pol-C) != 344. input file should be aligned amino acids sequences in FASTA format
+[Error] sequence length not equal: 343 (AB014392_Pol-C) != 344.
+input file should be aligned amino acids sequences in FASTA format
 ```

 3) Illegal characters in sequence.
 FASTA parsing module of `fastcov` strictly check the sequences, you may check input sequence according according to the IUPAC nucleotide code (http://www.bioinformatics.org/sms2/iupac.html).
- It may also be caused by unmatch of sequence type (given by `-t`) and actual sequence type in FASTA file.
+ It may also be caused by unmatch of sequence type (PROTEIN) and actual sequence type (DNA) in FASTA file.

 ```
 Input: test.fa